mifi/reactive-video/README.md

 - `durationFrames`
 - `durationTime`

-Theses variables will instead be relative to the start/duration of the Segment.
+Theses variables will instead be relative to the start/duration of the `Segment`.

 If the `render` prop is used, the render function's provided `props` argument will also contain the same variables.